fredgibbs/fredgibbs.github.io/cv/index.md

 ## Book Manuscript

 "Poison, Medicine, and Disease in Late Medieval and Early Modern Europe"
-Accepted (Oct 2016) for publication at Routledge (Series: Medicine in the Medieval Mediterranean), currently in copyediting.
+Accepted (Oct 2016) for publication at Routledge (_Medicine in the Medieval Mediterranean_), currently in editorial production.

 ## Articles in Refereed Journals